aleph-im/aleph-js/docs/guide/README.md

 Unless specified, all methods of the aleph-js API are promises, meaning they can be called using async/await methods.
 All our examples are written this way.

+You can always have a look at what you are doing on the [aleph.im explorer](https://explorer.aleph.im/).

+This explorer is a "wildcard explorer", meaning it tries to index all channels it hears of, and their content (except files).
+Search for your address, or just go in the messages section, select your channel, and look for your address in the last messages.

 ## Architecture

 ### Data retrieval